-By now you’ve probably seen the TedX Charleston video of BibliLabs CEO Andrew Roskill talking about libraries.
-If not, here it is.
+The points raised in this TedX Charleston 2014 talk by BibliLabs CEOndrew Roskill are as apt today as they were 7 years ago.
 Seeing libraries through the eyes of those in business is, and always has been critical.
 We look at libraries as libraries, as public institutions, as inherently beneficial for communities.
-Yet how easily the public positioning of libraries can – and IS – being corroded.
-Look no further than the UK and the US where funding has been severely cut.
-Severed, in fact.
-And while no public libraries have been closed here, we work in a vast array of libraries throughout Canada and see the constant negotiating for funding, especially in small or rural communities.
+Yet how easily the public positioning of libraries can be eroded.
+Look no further than the UK.
+While no public libraries have been closed in Canada, we are headed into severe economic restraints in cities and municipalities.
+Even before the pandemic public libraries were constant negotiating for funding, especially in small or rural communities.
 Libraries compete every day for people’s attention.
 Jane and I have talked for years about the need for libraries to think, plan and act as businesses: in how they operate, build relationships, measure and report.

 So does Roskill.
-He compares Publix to Whole Foods, pointing out that while Whole Foods does not have the selection or pricing of Publix, it does have the appeal, service and elegance that attracts and retains customers.
+He points out that while Whole Foods does not have the selection or pricing of other grocery retailers, it does have the appeal, service and elegance that attracts and retains customers.
 “Be the Whole Foods” he says to libraries.
-YES!
 “Have a sense of urgency,” he encourages.
-YES!
-He then looks at how libraries can be an essential element in helping people cross the economic divide by building their digital skills – the digital literacy so important to work and live today.
+He then looks at how libraries can be an essential element in helping people cross the economic divide by building their digital skills – the digital literacy so important to work and live today:

 - Be mobile